TeakSlack/cpp-notes/notes/classes/Construtors & Destructors.md

 ## Destructors

 Destructors are called every time an object is destroyed.
 They are typically used to clean (or deallocate) any memory that class has used.
+Per class, there can only be one destructor.

 ```cpp
 class Example